This £54 saving on the AirPods pro is an absolute steal

 Apple AirPods 2nd gen: Was £119, now £99, Argos.co.uk

-If you don’t want to shell out for the AirPods pro, then the 2nd gen AirPods are also on sale this Black Friday, with a number of retailers slashing the buds to just under £100 for the first time ever.
+If you don’t want to shell out for the AirPods pro, then the 2nd gen AirPods are also on sale this Cyber Monday, with a number of retailers slashing the buds to just under £100 for the first time ever.

 In our review of the buds, our writer said that “the second-generation versions are a fantastic pair of entry-level earbuds that are comfortable to wear and extremely convenient”.